MdYusufAhmed/Regression-Analysis---Machine-Learning-/README.md

-# Regression-Analysis---Python-
+# Regression-Analysis---Machine Learning-
-This is a python based code of Regression Analysis.
+This is a Machine Learning based code of Regression Analysis.
 The Regression Models used were OLS Linear Regression, Lasso Regression and ARD regression.